Technical Vulnerability Management Practices

 - Alignment With Leading Practices - The VPMP is written to support leading practices for patching, vulnerability scanning, penetration testing and vulnerability remediation.

-Who Buys This Type of Documentation?
+Who Typically Buys This Product?

 In no order of preference, these are the most common buyers for the VPMP:

 - A new contract/regulation specifically calls out a vulnerability management capability and the vendor can't meet that requirement (e.g., NIST 800-171);

 - A company is going to get audited soon by an external party and is scrambling for documentation its staff can easily implement;

 - A company just failed an external audit and its staff is scrambling to implement a program to make up for the deficiency in the audit;

 - Recent leadership changes uncovered internal program weaknesses that need to be remediated;

 - An annual internal review of IT General Controls (ITGC) pointed to deficient processes within vulnerability management; and

 - A risk assessment identified remediation efforts as deficient and the issue needs to be remediated to remove it from the risk register.